Self-stabilizing exchange-mediated spin transport: Results

-We further find differences of the spatial profile of superfluid velocity compared to the dipole-free case.
-As shown in Fig.\,2c, the gradient of the azimuthal angle presents two types of modulations.
-Due to the continuous $2\pi$-rotations of magnetization, dipolar interaction introduces a perturbation of the energy landscape with uniaxial symmetry -- the magnetic charges alternate at every $\pi$-rotation.
-Upon these perturbations, the angle gradient shows a small magnitude modulation with periodicity being a multiple of the periodicity of the $\pi$-rotations.

-Another modulation with larger amplitude has a smaller periodicity (larger wavelength) that corresponds to the $\pi$-rotations of magnetization.
-The in-plane components of magnetization present a distorted sinusoidal profile as a function of distance (Supplementary Figure~3).
-The out-of-plane component of magnetization reveals spikes at the locations of magnetic charges (at extrema of $m_x$), which reduces the exchange energy.
-This modulation can be considered a soliton lattice, resulting in a superfluid state with a broken symmetry.
-The symmetry is broken by the shape of the spin injector and is mediated to the spin superfluid by virtue of the dipolar interaction.
-The size of the soliton scales as $1/\langle \partial_x \phi \rangle_{\text{ave}}$ -- the current-dependent averaged winding length of the spin superfluid.
+We further find differences of the spatial profile of EMS velocity compared to the dipole-free case.
+As shown in Fig.\,2c, the gradient of the azimuthal angle exhibits spatial modulations.
+Due to the continuous rotations of magnetization, dipolar interaction introduces perturbations of the energy landscape with uniaxial symmetry -- the dipolar field alternates at every $\pi$-rotation.
+The in-plane components of the magnetization (Fig.\,3a) display a distorted sinusoidal profile as a function of distance.
+Thus, the angle gradient shows a small magnitude modulation with the period of the $\pi$-rotations.
+The out-of-plane component of magnetization reveals spikes at the extrema of $m_x$ (Fig.\,3), which reduces the exchange energy.
+This modulation can be considered a soliton lattice, resulting in an EMS state with a broken symmetry.
+The symmetry is broken by the spin injector and mediated to the EMS by virtue of the dipolar interaction.